snarkipus/zero2axum/README.md

 ### 7.2.3 HTTP Mocking with ~~`wiremock`~~ `mockito`
 Long story short - just use `wiremock`.
 #### Issues
-- no match trait to implement, only an `Into<Matcher>` which can return one of the `Matcher` enum types ... probably a way to do that, but beyond my skill level
+- No match trait to implement, only an `Into<`Matcher>`, which can return one of the `Matcher` enum types ... probably a way to do that, but beyond my skill level
-- no exposed `.with_delay()` method ... you have to use `.with_chunked_body()` and pass a closure ... and the sleep thread seems to be block in the main test thread
+- No exposed `.with_delay()` method ... you have to use `.with_chunked_body()` and pass a closure ... and the sleep thread seems to block in the main test thread

 ### 7.6 Database Stuff
-Note: ChatGPT is ***really good*** at generating ERDs from SQL using mermaid syntax
+Note: ChatGPT is ***really good*** at generating ERDs from SQL using Mermaid syntax

 #### 3.8.4.2.3: Initial Migration
 ##### SQL